A Different Approach to Prayer

 You can find the dates and times of our Creative Services on the synagogue schedule posted on this website.

-Rabbi Mina Bromberg will join us on Scholar in Residence, on Shabbat 1-2 March 2019
+Rabbi Mina Bromberg joined us as a Scholar-in-Residence, on Shabbat 1-2 March 2019

 On Motzei Shabbat, 20.10.18, we hosted Or and Feliza Zohar and their band for a Malka of sacred music with texts taken and adapted from traditional Jewish texts